AntoineOrsoni/pyats-devnet-se-hour/README.md

 ## 3. Diff between two config files

-In this fourth exercice, we will connect on the CSR1000v sandbox.
+In this fourth exercise, we will connect on the CSR1000v sandbox.
 We will `learn` the configuration of the device, and save it in two files.

 We will manually modify one of them, and use the `Diff` capability of Genie to print the change.